 Full-size truck sticker prices start in the neighborhood of $28,000, but the average price paid has risen to right around $40,000.
 Still, it’s possible to get an attractively equipped full-size truck in the lower $30,000 range.

-If you don't need all the available power or all the room of a full-size truck, you have five midsize trucks to choose from.
-And come next year, you'll have six.
-The Toyota Tacoma is the best-selling truck in the segment, the Chevrolet Colorado and GMC Canyon cousins are the only two to offer diesel power, and the Nissan Frontier just keeps going and going, now in its 14th model year.
-The unibody Honda Ridgeline is the segment's clever, comfortable outlier, and the 2019 Ford Ranger goes on sale in early 2019.
-The Jeep Gladiator has a classic name, but will be the freshest face when it goes on sale in mid-2019.
+If you don’t need all the available power or all the room of a full-size truck, you have five midsize trucks to choose from.
+And come next year, you’ll have six.
+The Toyota Tacoma is the best-selling truck in the segment, the Chevrolet Colorado and GMC Canyon cousins are the only two to offer diesel power, and the Nissan Frontier just keeps going and going, now in its 16th model year.
+The unibody Honda Ridgeline is the segment’s clever, comfortable outlier, and the reintroduced Ford Ranger enters its second year on the market.
+The Jeep Gladiator has a classic name that returned to the market for 2020.

 From Half-Ton to Heavy-Duty